lcpp-org/RustBCA/README.md

 between an energetic ion and a target material.
 This includes reflection, implantation, and transmission of the incident ion, as well as sputtering and displacement damage of the target.
-Generally, [BCA] codes can be valid for incident ion energies between approximately ~1 eV/nucleon to <1 GeV/nucleon.
-Improvements to RustBCA have expanded the regime of validity for some quantities, such as reflection coefficients, below 1 eV/nucleon for some ion/target pairs.
+Generally, [BCA] codes can be valid for incident ion energies between several eV/nucleon  to
+<1 GeV/nucleon.
+Improvements to RustBCA have expanded the regime
+of validity for some quantities, such as reflection coefficients, below 1 eV/nucleon for some ion/target pairs.